-Exceptions were holidays in January, some dates sprinkled here and there, some rare walks outside and some loose ends I had took care of.
+Exceptions were a small holiday in January, some dates sprinkled here and there, some rare walks outside, and some loose ends I was forced to take care of.

 A big change compared to my past life.

-But since my past life entailed a “normal” job, more dates and more women, monk mode surely was a revolution in my life.
+But since my past life entailed a “normal” ofice job, more dates and more women, more friends and more outings, monk mode surely was a revolution in my life.